igorgatis/spark-httpjson/protocol/README.md

 The request includes the non `http.` prefixed options under the `options` field.
 In case of success, the response will include two fields: the `name` of the data source being read and its `schema`.
 In case of failure, it includes a `error` field with a message.

-NOTE: Constructing schema by hand is very error prone, you should use probably use a library to help you on that.
+NOTE: Constructing schema by hand is very error prone, you should use probably use a library.
 Check [backends folder](https://github.com/igorgatis/spark-httpjson/blob/main/backend).

 **Request**
 ```